-MX records (which stands for "mail exchange" records) are used specifically for email.
-These records tell email services where your email is hosted, so emails sent to you can be delivered.
+Mail exchange, or MX records, are used specifically to set up and route email.
+These records tell email hosting services where your email is hosted, so email messages sent to you can be delivered.

 To set up email hosting, you should receive at least two MX records, and part of their setup will often include different priority numbers.
 This tells mail servers how to send the mail.
-If one or more server is unavailable -- no problem -- mail can be routed via your second, third, etc. mail server (using that server's MX record).
+If one or more server is unavailable, mail can be routed via your second, third, etc. mail server, using that server's MX record.

-For example, if you set up G Suite for your email, your MX records would look like this:
+For example, if you set up Google Workspace for your email, your MX records would look like this:

-MX records can't have a priority of 0, but 5 or 10 is common for the first one.
+MX records cannot have a priority of 0 in our system, but 5 or 10 is common for the first one.
 If you are given instructions to use a priority of 0, just use 1 instead.
 It will work the same.

 If you would like to know more about the various types of DNS records and how they're used, check out our guide: What is DNS?
 Here's what you need to know.